.NET 4 Baby Steps - Part I: TimeSpan

-SNC00025Welcome to part one of a new series of blog posts which will cover what is new in .NET 4.
-To be different I am not looking at the big features, like WF 4 or the super cool parallel stuff.
-This series will cover the smaller features, like new methods on existing classes or whole new classes which have been added.
-As with all series I do, you can see the rest of the post in the series on the series index.
+SNC00025Welcome to part one of a new series of blog posts that will cover what’s new in .NET 4.
+To be different, I’m not looking at the big features, like WF 4 or the super cool parallel stuff.
+This series will focus on the smaller features—like new methods on existing classes or entirely new classes that have been added.
+As with all series I do, you can see the rest of the posts in the series on the series index.

-We’ll start off with TimeSpan, which has been around since .NET 1.0 and represents a time interval (duration of time or elapsed time) that is measured as a positive or negative number of days, hours, minutes, seconds, and fractions of a second.
-So what is new in TimeSpan for .NET 4?
+We’ll start with TimeSpan, which has been around since .NET 1.0 and represents a time interval (duration of time or elapsed time) measured as a positive or negative number of days, hours, minutes, seconds, and fractions of a second.
+So what’s new in TimeSpan for .NET 4?

 Parse & TryParse

-Parse & TryParse are methods which have been around since the beginning and let you input a string in a specific format [-][d’.’]hh’:’mm’:’ss[‘.’fffffff]. and get a TimeSpan object back.
+Parse and TryParse are methods that have been around since the beginning and let you input a string in a specific format [-][d’.’]hh’:’mm’:’ss[‘.’fffffff] and get a TimeSpan object back.
 For example:

 TimeSpan oneHour = TimeSpan.Parse("1:00");